 List of the Top Ten Most Expensive Cars Sold at Auction in 2026

-The 10 highest results achieved for the most expensive cars sold at public auction in 2026 (up to mid-January) were:
+The 10 highest results achieved for the most expensive cars sold at public auction in 2026, with prices including premium, were:

 | R | Year | Car | Price ($) | Auction House | Auction |